GameStop bull 'Roaring Kitty,' MassMutual hit with securities lawsuit

 MassMutual was obligated to supervise his activities as a registered broker, according to the lawsuit.

-Gill and MassMutual did not immediately respond to a request for comment.
-MassMutual told Massachusetts regulators it was unaware of Gill's outside activities.
+MassMutual did not immediately respond to a request for comment.
+The company told Massachusetts regulators it was unaware of Gill's outside activities.

-Gill, whose YouTube channel has 417,000 subscribers, has said he was educating investors about his investment philosophy.

 Gill allegedly purchased GameStop stock for US$5 and then used social media to drive shares from around US$20 in early January to more than US$400 in just two weeks, violating securities laws against manipulating the market, according to the lawsuit.